 After the tattoos are made, your therapists will take several photographs of you in your simulation position.
 The photographs and tattoo marks will be used to position you correctly on the table each day of your treatment.

-At the end of your simulation, we will give you an appointment for your set-up procedure and your first treatment.
+At the end of your simulation, we’ll give you an appointment for your set-up procedure and your first treatment.

 Scheduling your treatment